For Tim Schafer, creativity is king

 Though Schafer enjoyed an astounding run of games released at LucasArts, he left the company in 2000 to found Double Fine Productions.
 The studio’s first game, Psychonauts, was a platformer about psychic spies who use their powers to enter the cartoonish worlds of people’s minds and resolve their problems.
 It was a critical success, so much so, that Schafer says “a lot” of later Double Fine employees were drawn to the studio because they loved it so much.
 And in the 17 years since its release, Double Fine has defined itself with games brimming with the same colour and humour – think Brutal Legend, a metal-fantasy-strategy starring Jack Black, or the charming Costume Quest series, which sees twin siblings take on some very-real monsters when their Halloween trick-or-treating goes wrong.
 However, it seemed inevitable that Double Fine would eventually return to the game that started it all – and last year, it released a sequel to its mind-reading classic.

-While Psychonauts 2 was a massive success for Double Fine, Schafer admits that making the game was one of the team’s biggest challenges to date.
+While Psychonauts 2 was a massive success for Double Fine, Schafer admits that making its predecessor was one of the team’s biggest challenges to date.
 The studio head says it involved “one of the worst crunches” he’s ever participated in, and involved developers working “until five in the morning, for days on end” to get it out the door.
-While Psychonauts 2’s rocky financing played a large part in this – the game was originally crowdfunded, and original publisher Starbreeze Studios went bankrupt during development – Schafer says that crunch-time in particular was a major learning lesson for himself and the company.
+While Psychonauts 2’s rocky financing was an issue in itself – the game was originally crowdfunded, and original publisher Starbreeze Studios went bankrupt during development – Schafer says that crunch-time during that first game was a major learning lesson for himself and the company.

 “We were just like…oh god, that was terrible.
 That’s wrong – let’s never do that again.
 To this day, it’s still a struggle, but the important thing is to not normalise it.
 If you have crunch mode, it means something went wrong.
 Either you overscoped, or you lost some productivity for some reason, or something bad happens.
 As long as you don’t say that’s normal…you say, how do we fix that problem?
 That’s the important thing: and it’s a constant struggle to get better at it every game.”